WATCH: Savannah’s 199th annual St. Patrick’s Day parade

-The 199th annual St. Patrick’s Day parade kicks off at 10:15 a.m. on Friday with bands, soldiers, floats, shamrocks and green garb.
+The 199th annual St. Patrick’s Day parade kicked off downtown Friday morning with bands, soldiers, floats, shamrocks and green garb.

-With the parade falling on a Friday, city leaders are “expecting the heaviest crowds that we’ve ever seen.”
+With the parade falling on a Friday, city leaders expected the heaviest crowds the Hostess City has ever seen.

 “We’ve seen crowds higher than 100,000 before, easy, and that’s what we’re expecting this year for a Friday parade,” said Savannah City Manager Jay Melder.